giocoal/reddit-tldr-summarizer-and-topic-modeling/README.md

 Majority and minority class are splitted because CUR undersampling works only on the majority class

 ### Step 3.
 Perform EditedNearestNeighbours(ENN) undersamplig
-Run notebook featureMatrixAnalysis.ipynb to perform EEN undersampling.
+Run notebook `1_featureMatrixAnalysis.ipynb` to perform EEN undersampling.
 You get a directory tree like this:

 ```
 project_folder